 Forests and trees are integral to the culture, health, and livelihoods of Pacific Islanders.
-Forests are providers of socioeconomic needs such as forest food banks, traditional medicines, wood for building materials and fuel, and it also provides products for sale and export.
-60 Commercial forestry is a major industry and rural employer in Fiji that has significantly contributed to the country's GDP.
-Forestry products also contribute to the increasing percentage of Fiji's total exports.
-Moreover, forests are providers of ecological services such as coastal and water shed protection, soil replenishment, water purification and act as carbon stocks.
-60
+Forests are providers of socioeconomic needs such as forest food banks, traditional medicines, wood for building materials and fuel, and it also provides products for sale and export.57 Commercial forestry was and is still a major extractive industry and rural employer in PNG that has significantly contributed to the country's overall GDP and development over the years.
+PNG been a country with massive forest covered areas, forestry products contribute a major component of the country's overall exports annually.
+Over the years the increase in unsustainable logging as now put a threat to the country's forests.
+It is important to understand and appreciate the fact that forests are providers of ecological services such as coastal and water shed protection, soil replenishment, water purification and act as carbon stocks.57

-Unsustainable practices of forestry for agricultural production and illegal logging have had negative impacts on the freshwater and terrestrial biodiversity.
-This results in the increase in deforestation rate, destruction of species habitats, pollution and depletion of water sources and displacing many native species, etc. This further affects the ability of the forest in providing ecosystem services and goods and protection against adverse weather effects.
+Unsustainable practices of forestry for agricultural purposes and illegal logging have had negative impacts on the freshwater and terrestrial biodiversity.
+This results in the increase in the deforestation rate, destruction of species habitats, pollution and depletion of water sources and displacement of many native species, etc. This further affects the ability of the forest in providing ecosystem services and protection against adverse weather effects.